paralympics/pcsas-user-guide/docs/reports/classification-master-list.md

 PDF reports are printed in landscape format, with a set number of columns varying from sport to sport when you click the *Open as PDF* button.
-The report is also timestamped and verified with the official logos of Para-Cycling.
+The report is also timestamped and verified with the official logos of Union Cycliste Internationale.

 From the left, each row includes personal data – Athlete ID, family name, given name, gender, date of birth – the athlete’s current class, the class status, and the year of